chrisguest75/docker_examples/90_contexts_and_builders/REMOTE_CONTEXT.md

 TODO:

 * sockets vs tcp
 * How is builder different to a context?
+It seems that you get builders per context.
+  * Run docker buildx ls with a remote context that is not connected and you'll see.

 ## SSH